Rakeela/Theoma-Notes/The Planet/The Species/Dragons.md

 There are also aquatic dragons, known as [[Veserus]].
 They live in riverbanks, lakesides, and swamps.
 They don't have gills; they do not breathe.

 Deep underground, there are other territories with other land gods.
-The predominant dragons in those realms are [[Myrghon]] and [[]].
+The predominant dragons in those realms are [[Myrghon]] and [[Myrskor]].
 The underground theomes are dangerously hostile to violence, and mystic theomes are ubiquitous.

 On the surface, there are also [[Vohntrai]], whose memories stretch back about four hundred years.
 They have good memories, to a point.